Musicking Communities Symposium Schedule

 Abstract

 On one hand, jazz is celebrated as America’s greatest music.
-Black Americans created a form whose egalitarian values are considered an ideal model for democracy, and today, jazz organizations find support from arts councils and wealthy patrons.
+Black Americans created a form whose egalitarian values are considered an ideal model for democracy, and today jazz organizations find support from arts councils and wealthy patrons.
 On the other hand, this support fails to provide most jazz musicians with a living wage.
 Jazz is valued, but musicians’ lives are not.
 This paper explores this contradiction through an ethnographic study of jazz musicians in St. Louis, a significant but overlooked crossroads of jazz history and broader legacies of racial violence in North America.
 The lens of racial capitalism reveals that capitalism determines whose lives matter more or not at all.
 But why do musicians tolerate these conditions and work such long, unpaid hours?
-Participating in the St. Louis jazz community since 2018, I have observed that musicians draw on knowledge cultivated in Black expressive traditions to sustain an alternative value system I call “jazz values.”
+Observing the St. Louis jazz community since 2018, I have seen that musicians draw on knowledge cultivated in Black expressive traditions to sustain an alternative value system I call “jazz values.”
 Holding open jam sessions and honoring previous generations, they nurture one another and their communities, while also caring for the music and the tradition.
 I argue, therefore, that jazz musicians’ musicking is reproductive labor—that is, the often-unpaid work that sustains communities spiritually, intellectually, and materially.
 This research thus brings new meaning to the idea that jazz is “America’s music,” for the jazz economy so neatly encapsulates the inhumanity of America’s socioeconomic order.
 Yet by intentionally countering the compulsory forces of capital, musicians show that other ways of caring for humanity are possible.

 Biography